amirreza0sh/amirreza0sh/README.md

 <p align="left">

 - a <b>Software Engineer</b> with 2 years of experience, working with <b>Kotlin</b> and <b>Android development</b>, along with <b>Python</b> for backend development.
 I love turning ideas into polished, functional products :) Alongside that, I spend a lot of time on Linux server management, Docker, and version control with Git and GitHub, along with front-end development using Tailwind CSS, jQuery, and JS.
-I'm also comfortable working with MySQL and Redis for database management, and I use Figma and Canva for design, plus cPanel and DirectAdmin for hosting management.
+I'm also comfortable working with MySQL and Redis for database management, and I use Figma for design projects, plus cPanel and DirectAdmin for hosting management.
 I also focus on WordPress development and web design, where I build custom themes, plugins, and manage everything as an Elementor expert, and building online stores with WooCommerce.
 In this website, I try to document and explain different projects I've worked on.
 I also work with WordPress on website design.

 </p>